MasterDrake/bitsery/doc/tutorial/hello_world.md

 Include  |  Description
 --|--
 `<bitsery/bitsery.h>`  |  This is a core header, that includes our Serializer and Deserializer.
 `<bitsery/adapter/buffer.h>`  |  In order to write/read data, we need a specific adapter, depending on what underlying buffer will be.
-In this example, we'll be using `std::vector` as our buffer, so we include the buffer adapter.
+In this example, we'll be using `Eastl::vector` as our buffer, so we include the buffer adapter.
 `<bitsery/traits/...>`  |  Traits tell the library how to efficiently serialize a particular container.
 Many common STL containers are supported out of the box.

 Create alias types for *InputAdapter* and *OutputAdapter* using our vector as buffer.